Jayashreerao15/housepricemodel/README.md

 ![output](./static/img/r1.png)

 ## RESULT:
-Thus, a webserver is designed to display multiplication table and is hosted in the URL http://jayashreerao.student.saveetha.in:8000/HouseModelTraining/
+Thus, a webserver is designed to display house price prediction and is hosted in the URL http://jayashreerao.student.saveetha.in:8000/HouseModelTraining/

 &